The Association of Plastic Recyclers

 • PREFERRED

-Polypropylene closures
+• Polypropylene (PP) closures

 Since polypropylene is the same polymer as the package body, closures and dispensers made of it will be captured and processed with PP. This increases the reclaimers yield and reduces possible waste.
 The APR encourages the industry to innovate toward widespread use of same-polymer closures on bottles.

-Silicone, polystyrene, thermoset plastics, nylon and acetal are expected to sink in the float-sink tank, thereby separating from the PP. They also do not damage or wear cutting machinery in the recycling process.
+Polymers with density greater than 1.0 g/cm3 are expected to sink in the float-sink tank, thereby separating from the PP. They also do not damage or wear cutting machinery in the recycling process.
 Small amounts of these materials that make it through the float-sink process can be melt filtered from the recycled PP in the extrusion step.
 However, these materials are lost to the waste stream in the recycling process and are considered less preferable than an alternative floating attachment that is compatible with PP.

-Shrink film safety sleeves that are designed to be completely removed before the package can be opened
+• Liners or Safety seals/sleeves that are designed to be completely removed before the package can be opened

 Regardless of material, designs that require complete removal by the consumer of the safety sleeve are Preferred, as the material will not be introduced into the recycling stream.